1000 GIS Applications & Uses

 262. Fire Severity – Prioritizing prevention and planning efforts during forest fires.

 263. Flood Forecasting – Simulating with stream discharge hydrographs with variations of water over time.

 264. Tornado Alley – Finding patterns of historical tornadoes in Tornado Alley.

-267. Emergency Shelter – Allocating emergency shelter at time of disaster
+267. Emergency Shelter – Allocating emergency shelter at the time of disaster

-268. Consequences Assessment Tool Set (CATS) – Analyzing damage to the environment, the exposed population, and provides real-time resource allocation information to mitigate the consequences.
+268. Consequences Assessment Tool Set (CATS) – Analyzing damage to the environment and providing real-time resource allocation information to mitigate the consequences.
 (Leidos Consequences Assessment Tool Set)

 269. Vulnerability to Natural Hazards – Deselecting hazard-prone land for more resilient communities through smart land planning.

-270. Search and Rescue – Rescuing missing persons drones using small, highly maneuverable unmanned aerial vehicles (drones).
+270. Search and Rescue – Rescuing missing people by using small, highly maneuverable unmanned aerial vehicles (drones).

 271. Volcanic Ash – Rendering volcanic ash clouds in 3D for their dispersion of spillages underwater.

 272. Earthquake Epicenter/Hypocenter – Establishing the epicenter, hypocenters, faults and lineaments, radius, and frequency of earthquakes.

 273. Volcano Activity – Monitoring thermal emission from the volcano’s summit in Iceland using Landsat’s Thermal Infrared.